tourkaman/PDC-support-web/documents/running/managing_files/klemming.rst

 .. rubric:: Scratch

 Use for most files that are used by jobs running at PDC (but does not fall into the nobackup-category).
-This branch will be automatically cleaned by removing files that has not been changed within a certain time.
+This branch will be automatically cleaned by removing files that has not been changed within 30 days.
 This time will be adjusted when needed so that:

 * The files are available while a job is running on the cluster
 * After the job has run there is a reasonable chance to move the files to some other storage.